 If a lease meets specific criteria (refer to the Lease Classification criteria in Note 3-Summary of significant accounting policies), we recognize the lease in investment in finance leases, net in our Consolidated Balance Sheets and de-recognize the asset from flight equipment held for operating lease.
 For leases where we initially recognized a gain, we recognize the difference between the asset carrying value and the amount recognized in investment in finance leases, net in net gain on sale of assets in our Consolidated Income Statements.
 The amounts recognized for finance leases consist of lease receivables and the estimated unguaranteed residual value of the flight equipment on the lease termination date, less the unearned interest income and impairment.
 Expected unguaranteed residual values are based on our assessment of the values of the flight equipment and, if applicable, the estimated EOL payments expected at the expiration of the lease.
 The unearned interest income is recognized as lease revenue over the lease term, using the interest method to produce a constant yield over the life of the lease.
 Finance leases that are mainly financed at commencement with non-recourse borrowings and that meet certain criteria are accounted for as leveraged leases.
-Leveraged leases are recorded at the aggregate of rentals receivable, net of that portion of the rental applicable to principal and interest income is recognized as lease interest income at a level rate of return on the leveraged lease net investment.
+Leveraged leases are recorded at the aggregate of rentals receivable, net of that portion of the rental applicable to principal and interest on the non-recourse debt, plus the estimated residual value of the leased asset less unearned interest income.
+Unearned interest income is recognized as lease interest income at a level rate of return on the leveraged lease net investment.

-(U.S. Dollars in thousands or as otherwise stated, except share and per share data) 3.
-Summary of significant accounting policies (Continued)
+(U.S. Dollars in thousands or as otherwise stated, except share and per share data)